Bourne Braves: The Upper and Lower Cape League era (1946–1962)

+Bourne Canalmen

 The Canalmen played in the league until 1950, then after a decade-long hiatus, returned to the league in 1961.
 The Bourne team of the 1940s featured CCBL Hall of Famer Jack Sanford, a hard-throwing lefty who went on to play with Sagamore until 1954, winning a career total of 60 games in the league, including a no-hitter in 1953.

+Sagamore Clouters

 The Clouters played at Keith Field, just steps from the Cape Cod Canal in the shadow of the Sagamore Bridge.
 Keith Field had been dedicated in 1936 and named in memory of Bourne native Eben Keith, a Massachusetts state senator and head of Keith Car & Manufacturing Company, once the Cape's largest industrial plant.
 The field was constructed privately by the Marconi Social and Athletic Club on land previously occupied by the Keith plant.

 The Clouters were initially led by CCBL Hall of Fame manager Pat Sorenti, who later served as president and commissioner of the Cape League.
 CCBL Hall of Famer George Karras was Sagamore's player-manager from 1948 to 1954.
 Karras' teams starred CCBL Hall of Famer Tello Tontini, the team's popular infielder, who was a seven-time all-star for Sagamore from 1946 to 1952.
 Karras was followed by fellow CCBL Hall of Famer Manny Pena, who had played in the league for Falmouth and Sagamore from 1946 to 1955, and skippered the Clouters from 1956 to 1961.

 Sagamore was a league powerhouse throughout the decade of the 1950s.
 To fans, it seemed that Sagamore would reach the league championship series every season, usually to face the Lower Cape's dominant team, Orleans.
 The Clouters claimed league titles in 1951, 1954, 1956 and 1959.
 At a time when most Cape League teams generally abided by the unwritten rule of using predominantly local players, Sagamore led the way in recruiting collegiate talent, and so set the stage for the league's modern era.